DavidLibeau/mastodon-tools/README.md

 # mastodon-widget
-Embed Mastodon messages all around the web.
+Embed Mastodon statuses all around the web.

 > The idea of this script is to provide an embeded version of a Mastodon status.
 With that, we can embed our status on other websites.